-About Dr. Crawford W. Loritts, JR
+About Crawford W. Loritts Jr.

-In the past, Loritts has been invited to speak at three Super Bowls, the NCAA Final Four and the Pentagon.
+In the past, Crawford has been invited to speak at three Super Bowls, the NCAA Final Four and the Pentagon.
 He is currently a visiting professor at Trinity Evangelical Divinity School and host of "Living a Legacy," a daily radio program that reaches approximately 500,000 people each week.